 If you are selling a home, and are a customer, understand that a sale will end our contract.
 We must be notified of an impending sale.
 Our contract is always with the homeowner because we need to work with the person that has authority to modify the home.
 When a home is sold, our contract ends prematurely because our customer no longer has any authority over the home.

 People move for a variety of reasons.
 While we try our best to accommodate these transactions, we must operate under a contract and cover the added expenses of conducting the inspection.
 To be good stewards to our industry & the public, we want to educate a new homeowner on the behavior of bats.
 If you move in the middle of the project, and our expectations are aligned with the new owners, we recommend that the new owners hire us under the extended warranty program.
+If we are a good fit with each other, we will enter into the extended warranty program for 1 year for the purposes of completing the project.
+In order to qualify in future years for extended warrany, certain condictions must be met per contract.

 Please be aware that we work with property owners as our point of contact.
 If you are a Realtor representing the homeowner for a sale, we will only discuss our services with the homeowner directly.